Skip to main content

 garage conversion roof insulation

-Always install a door or window to your garage conversion that matches the existing ones found throughout the house.
+When looking to install a window or door to a garage conversion we always install ones that match the existing ones found throughout the house.
 FENSA specify will need to hit the required whole-unit U-values (1.6 W/m2K for windows; 1.8 for doors).

-Match your security expectations, provide adequate ventilation and suit the style of your home.
-Casements, sashes, and door sets can be incorporated into additional exterior walls by knocking through a suitable hole in the wall, facing brickwork, and adding lintels as required.
+Casements, sashes, and door sets can be incorporated into additional exterior walls by knocking through a suitable hole in the garage wall, facing brickwork, and adding lintels as required.
+We will always try to match your security expectations, provide adequate ventilation and suit the style of your home.

-For larger spans enabling a more open-plan feel, a reinforcing steel beam may be needed in your garage conversion.
-This kind of work may require calculations from a structural engineer.
+For larger spans enabling a more open plan garage conversion - a reinforcing steel beam may be needed in your garage walls.
+This kind of work may require calculations from a structural engineer but can transform a space and be an amazing addition if you're looking to convert a garage to an office.

 garage conversion tunbridge wells